IDMEFv2/python-idmefv2/README.md

 It is highly recommended to install the library in a Python *virtualenv* https://virtualenv.pypa.io/en/latest/, unless running inside a container.

-Installing the prerequisites using `requirements.txt` is not supported; this repository provides a `pyproject.toml` which is the recommended alternative.
+Installing the dependencies using `requirements.txt` is not supported; this repository provides a `pyproject.toml` which is the recommended alternative.

 To install the library, simply run in the root directory of the git clone: